benjystanton/benjystanton.github.io/_posts/2018-11-13-how-improving-typography-can-help-us-to-meet-user-needs.md

 ---

 ## What is typography?
-- Typography isn’t the same a "choosing a font".
+- Typography isn’t the same as "choosing a font".
 - Typography is about improving the usability and readability of content.
 - Typography is concerned with the layout, spacing, size, contrast, ordering and grouping of text.